 Along any weight loss journey, plateaus are inevitable.
 No matter how many calories you count or miles you run, there will come a point when the scale will not budge.
 It doesn’t necessarily mean you’re doing anything wrong.
 Our bodies get used to the good habits.
 Believing that is MUCH easier said than done when you’ve been staring at the same number on the scale for weeks.
 Or months.

-So in the middle of a plateau stage in my journey, I got frustrated.
-Despite consistent workouts, good eating decisions and a positive attitude, the scale has not really budged much in the last few months.
-I wanted to hit 100 pounds lost by a certain date, but those calendar pages have come and gone.
+In the middle of a plateau stage in my journey, I got frustrated.
+Despite consistent workouts, good eating decisions and a positive attitude, the scale didn’t budge.
+I wanted to hit 100 pounds lost by a certain date, but those calendar pages came and went.

 Down in the dumps one day, I reached for my journal (not a huge bowl of pasta like I would have years ago).
-It’s where I talk to God about everything, but mostly about my weight loss journey.
+It’s where I talk to God about everything.
 As I passed through the pages to find a blank one, I found some important reminders.

 Excerpts from the summer of 2012 said my blood pressure was 150/100 and my weight was 245 pounds.

 Below that, a note that read “Thank you Jesus for blessing me with an obstacle I can overcome… I will work to make you proud by taking good care of the body you’ve placed my soul in…”